 In this blog post, we will outline 17 key elements that should be included in an employment contract to ensure that it is legally binding and protects the interests of both parties.
 From defining the scope of the role to outlining the compensation and benefits package, we will cover everything an employer needs to know when creating an employment contract.

 What is an employment contract?

-An employment agreement is a written document that an employer and an employee sign that set forth the terms of their relationship.
+An employment contract is a written document that an employer and an employee sign that set forth the terms of their relationship.
 The employment agreement governs the term of the employee’s employment.